Phani5611/Bus-Ticket-Reservation-Final/README.md

 Highlights of the project :
 --------------------------------
 1. Only unique users are registered in the database.
-2. Cant access the booking features without login credentials due to Spring Security feature.
+2. Can't access the booking features without login credentials due to Spring Security feature.
 3. Passwords are encrpyted using B-Crypt Library strength 12 rounds.
 4. Can handle all the CRUD operation features i.e Register,book, get ticket details, cancel the ticket details.
 5. Bus fare is calculated dynamically by using per km distance price.